Faraday recovery — scpn_mif_core.physics.faraday_recovery¶

 Julia 1.12.6.
 This was a non-isolated workstation comparison with the CPU

-governor set to powersave and nontrivial host load; treat it as local
+governor set to powersave and heavy host load; treat it as local

 | Operation | Python | Rust | Julia | Dispatch |